 Cinque Terre is not a particular place.
 Instead, it is a cluster of ancient coastal villages located on Italian Riviera.
 It is created by combining the five villages and towns, including Manarola, Corniglia, Riomaggiore, Monterosso al Mare, and Vernazza.
 Each of these towns is different from the rest of them.

-Do you want to taste the world’s best ice-cream?
+Do you want to taste the world’s best ice cream?
 Look for a luxury villa in this town in Italy.
 San Gimignano is positioned in Piazza della Cisterna, which is famous across the world and visited by a lot of celebs.
-The Gelateria di Piazza or Gelateria Dondoli is famed around the globe and has a lot of awards for inventing unique flavor combinations which attract people who love gourmet ice cream from different parts of the world.
+The Gelateria di Piazza or Gelateria Dondoli is famed around the globe and has a lot of awards for inventing unique flavor combinations that attract people who love gourmet ice cream from different parts of the world.

 San Gimignano is the most-visited tourist attractions in day trips from Florence to Tuscany, and you can discover it best by driving and bus as it has no train station nearby.

-It is a traditional Tuscan town which is a bit off-beat and worth a visit.
+It is a traditional Tuscan town that is a bit off-beat and worth a visit.
 It is a mountaintop, walled city which houses only 11000 residents.
-This town is beautifully steeped in the mystical folklore and would be attractive for you if you ever loved “Twilight” saga.
+This town is beautifully steeped in the mystical folklore and would be attractive for you if you ever loved the “Twilight” saga.
 Hear vampire stories from the locals related to this town and spread them worldwide!
-You should also visit the Alabaster Museum which has valuable stone items.
+You should also visit the Alabaster Museum, which has valuable stone items.

 → Where to stay: Best hotels in Volterra